-The undersigned hereby revokes all previous proxies, acknowledges receipt of the Notice of Annual Meeting of Shareholders and the Proxy Statement, and appoints Gary B. Smith, James E. Moylan, Jr. and Russell B. Stevenson, Jr., or any of them, the proxies of the undersigned, with full power of substitution, to vote all shares of common stock of Ciena Corporation that the undersigned is entitled to vote at the Annual Meeting of Shareholders of Ciena Corporation to be held on Wednesday, March 26, 2008 at 3:00 p.m., or any adjournment thereof.
+By signing below, the undersigned hereby revokes all previous proxies and appoints Gary B. Smith, James E. Moylan, Jr. and Russell B. Stevenson, Jr., or any of them, the proxies of the undersigned, with full power of substitution, to vote all shares of common stock of Ciena Corporation that the undersigned is entitled to vote at the Annual Meeting of Shareholders to be held on Wednesday, March 26, 2008 at 3:00 p.m., or any adjournment thereof.